Go to Reviews.org AU Edition

 ADT doesn't have the best cameras for a massive, well-known home security company, but they get the job done.
 The main draw with ADT cameras is the 24/7 video recording that comes with all packages.
 ADT also allows its customers to customize any service plan with their desired equipment.

 SimpliSafe: Best value

 SimpliSafe changed the way home security companies do things.
 It lets you order online instead of getting on the phone, it doesn’t do contracts, and it’s super affordable.
-We love that SimpliSafe makes it easy to set up a basic security system yourself without draining your savings in the process.
+We love that SimpliSafe makes it easy to set up a basic security system without draining your savings.